jltk/local-startpage/README.md

 ```sh
 $ npm install local-startpage
 ```
-You can use ``npm install --prefix /path/to/dir --global`` to install to a specific directory.
+You can use ``npm install --prefix /path/to/dir local-startpage --global`` to install to a specific directory.

 ## Modify styles
 Using default sans-serif font.
 Organized colors using CSS variables in `startpage.html`.